 Maulbetsch had a bout of appendicitis in 1915 and the resulting surgery really slowed him down.
 He lost weight and struggled all season to return to his “All-American” form.
 Michigan posted a record of 4 wins, 3 losses and 1 tie during John’s second year on the Wolverine varsity.
 Despite his subpar season, the Michigan team elected John Maulbetsch to be the captain of the 1916 football team.

 John Maulbetsch worked hard in the off-season so that he would be ready for another successful year.
 His hard work paid off for him and the Wolverines.
 Michigan posted a record of 7 wins and 2 losses.
 Their only two losses came against Eastern powers (Cornell 20-23) and Penn (7-10).

-Maulbetsch had an outstanding football career at Michigan.
-Here are some interesting firsts that connect John Maulbetsch and Wolverine Football:
+Overall, John Maulbetsch had an outstanding football career at Michigan.

-So, on the 129th anniversary of his birth, let us remember another True/Blue Michigan Man.
+So, on the 129th anniversary of his birth, let us remember another True-Blue Michigan Man.
 John Maulbetsch played a lot of good football for Michigan.
-He lettered on three Fielding Yost teams and earned the reputation as one of the hardest running players in Michigan Football history.
+He lettered on three Fielding Yost teams and earned the reputation as one of the hardest running players in the history of Michigan Football.